poggit/poggit/README.md

 However, for various reasons, mainly that I am a stubborn Free Software supporter, you can still host a Poggit instance yourself.
 This project is licensed under the Apache license, Version 2.0.
 You can obtain a full copy of this license at the [LICENSE](LICENSE) file.

-Nevertheless, Poggit is open-sourced for developers, not businessmen.
+Nevertheless, Poggit is open-sourced for developers, not businesses.
 It is here for developers to improve it, or to learn from it, _"to build software better, **together**"_.
-You are welcome if you want to host Poggit yourself for security reasnos, or for testing.
+You are welcome if you want to host Poggit yourself for security reasons, or for testing.
 But if you are hosting Poggit for profit reasons, **I politely ask you not to do that**.

+## Installation
+**Please** read [_Can I host it myself?_](#can-i-host-it-myself) before installing Poggit.

+Then, refer to [INSTALL.md](INSTALL.md) for instructions to install Poggit.

+## Why not Composer?
+Simple and real answer: I don't like composer.

+[@Falkirks](https://github.com/Falkirks) has created a modified version of Composer, called [Miner](https://github.com/Falkirks/Miner), for PocketMine plugins to use composer, but it is not adapted to PocketMine plugins enough.
+It is planned that Poggit will add features specific to PocketMine plugins that can't be used with Composer, as well as convenient deployment of PocketMine plugins.